rafaolidev/registrationformwindow/README.md

 Make a form page for employee, for future use on a C.R.U.D.E project.<br>

 # technologies Used
-CSS - Fully responsive site, using flexbox, the correct use of inputs abd options and they value.<br>
+CSS - Fully responsive site, using flexbox, the correct use of inputs and options and they value.<br>
 HTML - Make Fully use of the Semantic HTML.<br>

 # What i Have Learned